Location: Sarteneja, Belize

 - Necessary flights & visas

-Your trip will be complete with this list of the Top 5 Things to Do.
-Dive into the waters of the Belize Barrier Reef, or explore ancient Mayan Ruins.
+You should consider allowing yourself time to explore the many attractions Belize has to offer after your placement is through at the Rehabilitation Centre.
+Some of the Top 5 Things to Do may include; Diving into the waters of the Belize Barrier Reef, or explore ancient Mayan Ruins.
 This beautiful country is one of our favorite travel destinations, and you will understand why by seeing all it has to offer.

 Belize is one of the diving capitals of the world- and for good reason.
 The crystal clear water here is home to aquatic life ranging from colorful coral to giant whale sharks.
 It’s also home to the Belize Barrier Reef, a World Heritage Site because of its biological importance.
 If you’ve never dived, don’t worry.
 Diving in Belize caters to all experience levels.
 Become a certified diving expert or just take a one day outing with the kids (lunch is usually provided!).
 You simply cannot go to Belize and not experience the mysterious world underwater.